J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

 **Input Data:**
 - NovaSeq/directory (output directory from the NovaSeq run - must contain the SampleSheet.csv file)
+   > Note: Make sure the NovaSeq output directory contains a properly formatted [SampleSheet.csv](https://www.illumina.com/content/dam/illumina-marketing/documents/products/technotes/sequencing-sheet-format-specifications-technical-note-970-2017-004.pdf) file in which the samples listed are the sample pools rather than individual samples.

 **Output Data:**
 - *fastq.gz (fastq.gz files for each sample listed in the SampleSheet.csv file plus a set of fastq.gz files for Undetermined reads)